 The Career Resource Network connects alumni to students and fellow alumni to make informational career connections.
 Hundreds of exploratory conversations take place each year through the CRN.

-Once you indicate that you would like to participate, your contact information becomes searchable to other alumni through the Career Development Center and the online alumni directory.
-Students can also reach out directly to set up a conversation by phone or in person, but only after training with a member of the Career Development Center.
+Once you indicate that you would like to participate, your contact information becomes searchable to other alumni through the Boerigter Center for Calling and Career and the online alumni directory.
+Students can also reach out directly to set up a conversation by phone or in person, but only after training with a member of the Boerigter Center for Calling and Career.

 Joining the CRN makes your information available through the search but does not guarantee that a student or alumni will contact you.
 The number of contacts is based on the mutual interests of the student and alumni.